 - Part 1: Exempted building work.
 This includes general maintenance, repair and replacement work (exemption 1), small structures (exemptions 3–6), repair or replacement of an outbuilding (exemption 7), smaller additions and alterations (exemptions 8–19), other structures (exemptions 20–28) and demolition (exemptions 30 and 31).
 It includes a council’s discretion to exempt any building work (exemption 2).

 - Part 2: Sanitary plumbing and drainlaying carried out by people authorised under Plumbers, Gasfitters and Drainlayers Act 2006.
 The work specifically listed does not need a consent if carried out by an authorised person, such as a registered certifying plumber and drainlayer.
 You can check a plumber’s status on the online public register of plumbers, gasfitters and drainlayers here.

 - Part 3: Building work for which design is carried out or reviewed by a chartered professional engineer.
-These engineers must be registered with the Institution of Professional Engineers New Zealand (IPENZ).
-You can check an engineer’s status on the IPENZ online public register here.
+These engineers must be registered with Engineering New Zealand.
+You can check an engineer’s status on the public register here.

-Even if building work does not require a building consent, all building work must comply with the Building Code.
+Even if building work does not require a building consent, it must still comply with the Building Code to the extent required by the Building Act (section 42A)..
 A building’s level of compliance with the Building Code must not be adversely affected once the exempt building work is completed.

 The following are some examples of repair and renovation work that does not require a building consent:

 - house maintenance and repair, such as replacing a length of weatherboard, provided that the replacement is in the same position and a comparable material is used.
 The comparable materials or elements used for the replacement must give at least the same or better performance as the originals